 For serious filmmakers looking to get wide-format shots and Hollywood-style distortions, an anamorphic adapter lens like the 1.33X Anamorphic Adapter – 37mm from Moondog Labs is a must-have piece of kit.

 For that nice bokeh effect (you know, that gorgeous, blurry, out-of-focus look everyone is rocking in their photos these days) and depth of field behind your subject, attach a real lens to the Beastgrip Pro.
 You can also use the tripod to stabilise your shot.

 When it comes to angles, something like the Pakpod tripod can help you nail anything you want because it hangs off of anything (it also goes underwater, can be rigged onto any kind of transportation and you can even rig it to yourself if you’re going for a free-fall bungee jump shot).
 You would use an extreme angle in an action sequence, for example.

-If you’re lucky enough to get your hands on an iPhone 8 or 8 Plus then you’ll benefit from some of the best smartphone video available.
-Think faster frames, real time video and motion analysis, combined with a wider range of colours and true tone technology, and you’re just getting close to understanding how high quality this really is.
+If you’re lucky enough to get your hands on an iPhone 8, 8 Plus or iPhone X then you’ll benefit from some of the best smartphone video available.
+Think faster frames, real-time video and motion analysis, combined with a wider range of colours and true tone technology, and you’re just getting close to understanding how high quality this really is.